Yghore/SAE3_WEB/README.md

 11. Account activation

     ✅
-    __Optional upgrade track__: SIf the user has lost the token or if the token has expired, then send it again when trying to connect (or regenerate it on demand by clicking on a button)
+    __Optional upgrade track__: If the user has lost the token or if the token has expired, then send it again when trying to connect (or regenerate it on demand by clicking on a button)

 12. user profile management : add information (name, first name,favorite genre ...)